 Articles Tagged: turbidity

-Monitoring and understanding water quality parameters is an essential part of protecting environmental health.
-Poor water quality affects aquatic flora and fauna, and the health of the entire surrounding ecosystem.
+Understanding water quality parameters is an essential part of protecting environmental health.
+Poor water quality affects the entire ecosystem.

 Water quality sensors allow managers to monitor for algae, phytoplankton, and chlorophyll and many others, we discuss the options available for water monitoring projects.